Your pet wants you to read our newsletter. (Then give them a treat.)

 It’s the latter part of this phase when you are most likely to make an everlasting impression on your pup.
 It may also be when your dog starts to view one person as their primary caretaker and all-around BFF.
 So in a more general (but less scientific) sense, this is when a dog can “imprint” on a person and start to pick up cues from them.

 But what if you get your dog later in life when they’re past this initial rapid learning phase?
-According to Dr. Valli, “with dogs, there’s some flexibility around when learning occurs and when social bonds can be made.
-Dogs can still be introduced to new things and people after the initial socialization period.
+“With dogs, there’s some flexibility around when learning occurs and when social bonds can be made,” Dr. Valli says.
+“Dogs can still be introduced to new things and people after the initial socialization period.
 However, it may be a bit more difficult or take more time, so patience is key.”

 Can your dog be too attached to you?

 It feels good to be your pup’s numero uno.
 But is there a potential downside to this attachment thing?
 Dr. Valli says it can vary by dog.